 It is expected that the DOE will report to the Office of Teaching Initiatives on behalf of all teachers in its employ who must fulfill this requirement.

 Professional development activities should be logged each year.

 - Attach documentation of outside activities.
-[Download a tracking form at www.uft.org/new-teachers/maintaining-your-certification.]
+[Download a tracking form from the UFT website at bit.ly/1axZq6i]

 - Have the principal sign off on your log.

 - Keep a file of your yearly logs and documentation throughout your career.

 - Complete and submit the five-year tracking form sent to you by the DOE at the time it is requested.
 Keep the original for your personal records.